minio/docs-k8s/source/reference/minio-kubectl-plugin.rst

    .. mc-cmd:: default-minio-image
       :option:

-      The default :minio-git:`minio` image to use when creating a new MinIO tenant.
+      The default :minio-git:`minio <minio>` image to use when creating a new MinIO tenant.
 Defaults to ``minio/minio:RELEASE.2021-06-07T21-40-51Z``.

    .. mc-cmd:: default-console-image
       :option:

-      The default :minio-git:`console` image to use when creating a new MinIO tenant.
+      The default :minio-git:`MinIO Console <console>` image to use when creating a new MinIO tenant.
 Defaults to ``minio/console:v0.7.4``.

    .. mc-cmd:: default-kes-image
       :option:

-      The default :minio-git:`kes` image to use when creating a new MinIO tenant.
+      The default :minio-git:`kes <kes>` image to use when creating a new MinIO tenant.
 Defaults to ``minio/kes:v0.14.0``.

    .. mc-cmd:: output